Dramatycznie/AO3_Scraper/README.md

 Run the script yourself or use the release.

 ### Running the script
-- Install `Python 3`
+- Install `Python 3` and `PIP`
-- Install `PIP`
-- Install the required dependencies by running `pip install -r requirements.txt` or install them individually by running `pip install requests`, `pip install beautifulsoup4`, `pip install tqdm` in command prompt or terminal.
-Before running the command, make sure that you are in the correct directory where the `requirements.txt` file is located.
-You can navigate to the correct directory in the command prompt or terminal by using the `cd` command.
+- Install the required dependencies by running `pip install -r requirements.txt` in the correct directory where the `requirements.txt` file is located.
 - Run the script by running `python main.py` in command prompt or terminal.
 Make sure you're in the correct directory.
-- When prompted, enter the username of a user whose bookmarks you want to scrape or log into your AO3 account.
-- When prompted, enter the starting and ending page of bookmarks to scrape, and an interval delay between requests.
-Suggested delay time is 5 seconds or more.
-- The script will begin scraping the bookmarks and will save the extracted data to a CSV file with the format of `username_bookmarks.csv`.

-Note: Be mindful of the delay time and the number of pages to scrape, as it may take a long time to execute, and also it may put a lot of burden on AO3's servers.
-A suggested delay time of 5 seconds or more is recommended.
-Consider longer delays if you're scraping a lot of data.
+- Scrape or download the bookmarks.

 ### Use the release
-Instead of downloading the script, you can download the release AO3_Scraper.exe which is the compiled version of the script.
-This allows you to run the script without having to install Python, PIP or any other dependencies.
+Instead of downloading the script, you can download the [latest release](https://github.com/Dramatycznie/AO3_Scraper/releases) and run it directly.

 - Download the release.
 - Unpack it.
 - Run `AO3_Scraper.exe`.
-- When prompted, enter the username of a user whose bookmarks you want to scrape or log into your AO3 account.
-- When prompted, enter the starting and ending page of bookmarks to scrape, and an interval delay between requests.
-Suggested delay time is 5 seconds or more.
-- The script will begin scraping the bookmarks and will save the extracted data to a CSV file with the format of `username_bookmarks.csv`.
+- Scrape or download the bookmarks.

 # What can be done with the data?
 The script saves the extracted data in a CSV file with the format of `username_bookmarks.csv.` This file can be easily imported into a spreadsheet program such as Microsoft Excel, Google Sheets, or LibreOffice Calc.
 Once imported, you can then manipulate the data as you like.
 For example, you can use Excel's Power Query to split the delimited data from one column into new rows.